CDCgov/prime-reportstream/prime-router/docs/features/0004-managing-translation-schemas.md

 ## Problem

 The overarching problem is that since the schemas are part of the deployed application they can only be updated at the frequency at which the application itself is deployed.
-This is quite limiting and downstream impacts such as:
+This is quite limiting and has downstream impacts such as:

-- onboarding new senders/receivers can take a while as iterative changes to the schema have to tested out over several days or weeks
+- onboarding new senders/receivers can take a while as iterative changes to the schema have to be tested out over several days or weeks
 - bugs discovered in the schema cannot be immediately addressed without a hotfix
 - the senders/receivers do not have any capability to self-serve changes to their own schemas

+## Goal

+Design a new implementation that enables iterating on the schemas outside of the deployments and unlocks the ability to implement a feature that enables sender/receivers to self-serve on changes.

 ## Storing and resolving schemas